 Traveling through a devastated California with only each other to rely on for survival, an unwanted and forbidden romance begins to bloom.
 Together, they journey toward the angels’ stronghold in San Francisco where she’ll risk everything to rescue her sister and he’ll put himself at the mercy of his greatest enemies in the hope of becoming whole again.

 Our protagonist, Penryn, is definitely an atypical girl, or at least atypical of the ones I knew when I was that age.
 She has her act together (no small feat in and of itself for anyone, let alone a teenager), and is able to keep her mother and wheelchair-bound younger sister alive in their condo in this post-apocalyptic scenario.
 The story starts with them finally deciding to leave said condo, and from there the hijinks (obviously) ensue; it seems that despite their precautions and general sneakiness, they suddenly find themselves witnessing a fight between angels.
-I don’t want to say much more, so if you are intrigued by this premise, check out the first 5 chapters on the author’s website.
+I don’t want to say much more, so if you are intrigued by this premise, check out the

 After I finished reading it, I was left wanting more, and I think you will be too.
 Since I had already been in contact with the author (for my ARC), I figured I would find out if she was receptive to answering some questions, she was and has allowed me to share them here: